markormesher/android-fab/README.md

 		// ...
 	}

-:warning: See the note below on [click action priority](#note-click-action-priority).

-:x: DOCS UP TO DATE UP TO THIS POINT.

 ### Speed-Dial Menu

 The speed-dial menu is enabled by creating a class that extends `SpeedDialMenuAdapter` and passing it to `fab.setSpeedDialMenuAdapter(...)`.
 The adapter class methods are [documented in-situ](fab/src/main/java/uk/co/markormesher/android_fab/SpeedDialMenuAdapter.kt).

-:warning: See the note below on [click action priority](#note-click-action-priority).

 ### Speed-Dial Menu Content Cover

+The content cover expands from the FAB when the speed-dial menu is opened to obscure the rest of the app content and emphasise the menu.
+It also prevents controls in the rest of the app from being clicked on while the speed-dial menu is open; tapping outside the menu while it is open and the cover is displayed will cause the menu to close.

-The colour to be used for the layer that obscures content when the speed-dial menu is opened should be set with `fab.setContentCoverColour(...)`, passing in an aRGB colour value (e.g. `0x99ff9900` for a semi-transparent dark orange).
+The colour of the content cover can be set programmatically with `fab.setContentCoverColour(...)` using an aRGB colour value (e.g. `0x99ff9900` for a semi-transparent dark orange).
 Note that this method does **not** take a colour resource ID, so passing in `R.color.some_colour_name` will not work.

+	// Java
+	fab.setContentCoverColour(0xffff9900);

+	// Kotlin
+	fab.setContentCoverColour(0xffff9900.toInt())

-The cover can be enabled/disabled entirely using `fab.setContentCoverEnabled(...)`.
-It is enabled by default.
+The cover can be enabled/disabled programmatically with `fab.setContentCoverEnabled(...)`.

+	// Java
+	fab.setContentCoverEnabled(true);

+	// Kotlin
+	fab.setContentCoverEnabled(true)

+:x: DOCS UP TO DATE UP TO THIS POINT.

 ### Speed-Dial Menu State Change Listeners